 - While improved seasonal conditions saw a greater retention of stock on farm and higher cattle prices in 2020-21, increasing grain prices saw the rise of input costs.
-Even though this was the case, farm increased 28% as the herd and flock rebuild resulted in a decline in throughput. - The average farm cash income of Australian beef producers5 was estimated to be \$199,367 in 2020-21, a slight increase on year-ago levels (in real terms) (Figure 54) (ABARES Australian Agricultural and Grazing Industries Survey). - The average rate of return (excluding capital appreciation) of Australian beef cattle farms increase to 1% in 2020-21 (ABARES).
+Even though costs jumped, farm profits increase 23% to \$91,452. - The average farm cash income of Australian beef producers3 was estimated to be \$199,367 in 2020-21, a significant 92% increase on year-ago levels (in real terms) (Figure 54) (ABARES Australian Agricultural and Grazing Industries Survey). - The average rate of return (excluding capital appreciation) of Australian beef cattle farms increase to 1% in 2020-21 (ABARES).